genelet/godbi/README.md

 #### 1.1.2) Example

 In this example, we create a MySQL handle using credentials in the environment; then create a new table _letters_ with 3 rows.
-We query the data using `SelectSQL` and put the result into `lists` as slice of maps.
+We query the data using `SelectSQL` and put the result into `lists`.

 <details>
     <summary>Click for Sample 1</summary>